scateu/scateu.github.io/README.md

 ### Collapsible Table of Contents

 Currently, can't exist as a switch of YAML frontmatter.
+(TODO)

 ```html
 <details markdown="1"><summary>目录</summary>